Clamentos/FabRISC/src/spec/Section3.typ

         [Floating Point Types],

         [Floating point data types are encoded with a modified IEEE-754 standard.
-The custom format includes all the previously mentioned sizes with the following bit patterns:],
+The custom format includes all the previously mentioned sizes plus two more with the following bit patterns:],

         pagebreak(),
         tableWrapper([Floating point formats.], table(